brucetrantech/todo-list/README.md

 ✅ Set up `KeyboardAvoidingView` and `TouchableWithoutFeedback` to handle the keyboard which help to increase the user experience.

 # Build and release the application

+This project is ready to build for testing and production.
+In order to handle these tasks, we can process step by steps following the below instructions.

 ## 1. For Android